The Bankrate promise

 The IRS’ online tools are all that most people need to track the status of a tax refund.
 But there are some exceptions.
 You might need to give the IRS a call in the following situations:

 - “Where’s My Refund?,” “Where’s My Amended Return?,” or IRS2Go directs you to call.

 - It’s been more than 21 days since you filed electronically (over six weeks for paper filers) and you’re eager to know the status of your refund or worried about theft or fraud.

 - It’s been more than 20 weeks since you mailed an amended tax return.

 Keep in mind that calling the IRS won’t speed up the processing of your refund.
 According to the IRS, if you’re eager to know when your refund will arrive, you’re better off using one of its online tracking tools.
 The IRS updates the status of refunds daily, generally overnight, so checking an online tool multiple times throughout the day probably won’t be helpful.

 Remember, phone representatives at the IRS can only research the status of your refund 21 days after you file electronically, six weeks after you mail a paper return, or 16 weeks after you mail an amended return.

 How to track your state tax refund

-State taxes work a little differently than federal taxes, because each state manages their system a little differently.
+State taxes work differently from federal taxes because each state manages its system a little differently.
 To check the status of your state tax refund, you’ll need the same information you need to check your federal tax refund: your Social Security number and your refund amount.